Dimers and Circle patterns: Spider move, central move and Miquel dynamics

 Thus $z_0$ is reflected successively across two lines (emanating from $\tilde z_0$) meeting at angle $\alpha$; two such reflections define a rotation around $\tilde z_0$ of angle $2\alpha$. \end{proof}

 \begin{corollary} A circle pattern is preserved under Miquel dynamics if and only if it has constant horizontal and vertical intersection angles. \end{corollary}

-In the infinite planar case, the intersection angles between neighboring circles do not determine the pattern, hence there is a large class of diagonally tangent patterns, which form a one-parameter deformation of the class of orthogonal circle patterns studied by \cite{Schramm1997}.
+In the infinite planar case, the intersection angles between neighboring circles do not determine the pattern, hence for each value of $\alpha\in[0,\pi]$, there exists a large class of circle patterns with constant intersection angles equal to $\alpha$ for vertical edges.
+This class was studied in \cite{Schramm1997} in the particular case when $\alpha=\tfrac{\pi}{2}$.
 In the case of spatially biperiodic patterns of prescribed periods, or equivalently, circle patterns on a flat torus, the intersection angles do characterize the circle pattern up to similarity \cite{Bobenko2004}, so that the only spatially biperiodic diagonally tangent patterns are those corresponding to regular rectangular grids (all the columns have the same width and all the rows have the same height).
 Hence in the spatially biperiodic case, the regular rectangular grids are the only fixed points of Miquel dynamics, seen either as a dynamics on circle patterns or on circle centers.
 The $X$ variables of a given such fixed point are the same for all the faces (equal to the squared aspect ratio of the rectangle formed by a face).

 For general, not necessarily biperiodic patterns we have the following.

 \begin{proposition} Suppose a circle pattern has face weights $X:F(\mathbb{Z}^2) \to \mathbb{R}_{>0}$.
 If the centers are preserved under Miquel dynamics, then